g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <!-- > Cuno... was rewritten 20 different times, thanks to the input of multiple perspectives -->

-It is a _point and click whodunnit with an amnesic protagonist_, for fuck's sake!
-Yet another lesson, if you needed one, that there is no genre so overdone, no trope too passé, that a great artist cannot wring more out of.
+It is a _point and click whodunnit with an amnesic protagonist_, for fuck's sake! <a href="#fn:4" id="fnref:4">4</a>  Yet another lesson, if you needed one, that there is no genre so overdone, no trope too passé, that a great artist cannot wring more out of.
 In art, nothing is ruined, nothing is useless, nothing is meaningless.
 (One reason it can never be realistic.)
 So, revitalising.

 It's far more politically sophisticated than most books.
 I call it political fiction because it depicts the emotional and structural detail of several wildly different worldviews so well, better than anything since <i>Red Plenty</i> (2010).
-They made something [smarter than themselves](https://www.youtube.com/watch?v=d1gKGq44NxQ).
-This can happen.
-It is memeable, and ripe for the dirtbag left (see the [dubious Chapo](https://www.vg247.com/how-the-last-living-soviet-video-game-developers-recruited-chapo-trap-house-for-disco-elysium) voiceovers in the original cut).
-But it is less simple than that, you have to work to make it that simple, ignore 90% of the game.
-The game resists compression.
+They made something [smarter than themselves](https://www.youtube.com/watch?v=d1gKGq44NxQ), they satirise their own too.
+This can happen! <a href="#fn:3" id="fnref:3">3</a>

+It resists compression.
 I could spend another couple dozen hours noticing things and making up themes.
 Redemption – isn't everyone's first playthrough the redemption arc? – is only the simplest and most obvious route through.
 So, polymorphous.

 How did they make the best RPG ever?
 Well, spending 18 years on it must've helped.
 Returning to the opening Reynolds line, I also want to say that their post-marxism is a long difficult ladder which let them into virgin areas of game narrative and of course provided a rich layer of historical tragedy over everything else in the game.
 The truth or usefulness of theory isn't the main thing when you're making art.
 This is the _latent_ function of critical theory: making people make interesting art, by removing certain preconceptions and instilling new ones.
 So, an elevating false framework.